wdevore/RetroVibratoWeb/README.md

 The fix for Random would be to check what the range is and use that instead of hardcoded (-1,1)

+# Menus
+- Generators
+- Wave Forms
+- Save
+    - sfxr
+    - wave
+- Load
+    - sfxr
+- Autoplay checkbox
+- Sample Rate
+    - 44 KHz
+    - 22 KHz
+    - 11 KHz
+    - 5.5 KHz
+- Volume slider
+- Email
+    - Email address
+    - Type
+        - sfxr
+        - wave
+- About

 # Tasks
 - ☑ Settings sliders
-- ☑ State management figured out
+- ☑ State management.
+Used Provider
+- ☑ Load json and updating GUI
-- ☒ Load/saving json and updating GUI
+- ☒ Saving json and updating GUI
+- ☒ Clicking a slider label resets it
 - ☒ Saving wave file via download
 - ☒ Porting generator algorithm from Ranger-Go-IGE
 - ☒ Add Generator selector (top)